mariorajakone/england-schools-funding-2020-2025-analytical-study/README.md

 ## Data Structure & Initial Checks

 The Government School Funding Allocation data consists of one csv dataset per academic year.
 I uploaded the data into a SQL Server database, with one table per academic year.
-Each year consisted of between 20,150 to 20,200 rows each representing a different school with it's key metrics of ......
-This a simplified diagram of each table.
+Each year consisted of between 20,150 to 20,200 rows each representing a different school with it's main fields of URN, provider_type and Local Authority.
+Along with this are the key metrics Total Funding, Allocation per Pupil and Total Number of Pupils.
+Here is a simplified diagram of the Funding table, which shows it relationship to the Inflation based on the Time Period (Academic Year).

 <img width="531" height="472" alt="image" src="https://github.com/user-attachments/assets/1b6e97f7-4431-48ca-92f8-c3b85bd306b8" />